NVIDIA/workbench-example-agentic-rag/README.md

 ## Get Started

-#### This app runs in [NVIDIA AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/overview/introduction.html), a free developer platform with a cloud-like UX on your own systems, no cloud needed.
+#### This app runs in [NVIDIA AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/overview/introduction.html), a free developer platform with a cloud-like UX locally - No cloud needed.

 ### Be up and running in 4 minutes (Workbench already installed)
 - Have your [NVIDIA API key](https://org.ngc.nvidia.com/setup/api-keys) on hand